This post may contain affiliate links.

 Then Keith had the idea to photograph it as part of something else like a sandwich with gobs of mayonnaise and chips and beer.
 His motivation for this suggestion had nothing to do with the fact that he would get to eat said sandwich, chips and beer, I'm sure.

-And now I feel like I need to add disclaimers to the following photos: “serving suggestion only" and "cartoon."
+And now I feel like I need to add disclaimers to the following photos: "serving suggestion only" and "cartoon."
 (Here's the recipe for my favorite Meatloaf Sandwich.)

 I asked my talented friend Brooke to see what she could do with meatloaf as a drawing and I thought she did a lovely job.

 So, about this turkey meatloaf: it's a knock-out.
 I try to test recipes at least a few times before posting them.
 But this recipe I've made dozens of times and, if I may be bold, have tweaked it to perfection.
 (I also make it with ground beef in this Meatloaf with Oatmeal) I typically serve it with Mashed Red Potatoes, Yukon Gold Mashed Potatoes or Brioche Dinner Rolls and a simple side like Iceberg Wedge Salad or Arugula Salad.